cloudflare/cloudflare-docs/content/firewall/known-issues-and-faq/index.md

 - Users give up on a challenge.
 - Users try to solve a challenge but cannot provide an answer.
-- Users keep refreshing the challenge but never submit an answer.
+- Users keep refreshing the challenge, but never submit an answer.
 - Users keep retrying hCaptcha (CAPTCHA failures in hCaptcha are not registered as failed and represent interim failures).
 - Cloudflare receives a malformed challenge answer.